lilydia/py-linkedin-jobs-scraper/README.md

+# TorontoAftertheFirstWave Applications
+> Used linkedin-jobs-scraper(see below) to query data.
+Details of queries and dataset can be found in folder "examples"
+> Data cleaning details are in "Data_Cleaning_TorontoAfterTheFirstWave.ipynb"

 # linkedin-jobs-scraper
 > Scrape public available jobs on Linkedin using headless browser.
 > For each job, the following fields are extracted: `job_id`, `link`, `apply_link`, `title`, `company`, `place`, `description`,